nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

 The `AppUi` class in the Ui component facilitates user interactions, including displaying start up messages, errors, and capturing input from users.

 <ins>Class Structure</ins>

+The `AppUi` constructor initializes the class by creating a `Scanner` object to read user input from the console, setting up the necessary components for user interaction.

 - **Attributes**:
   - `scanner`: `Scanner` — Reads user input from the console

 <ins>Methods</ins>

-- **AppUi()**: Constructor that initializes the `AppUi` instance and prepares the `Scanner` for reading user input.
+- **displayBudgetBalanceExceededMessage()**: Warns the user that the budget balance has been exceeded.
+- **displayBudgetBalanceMessage(double balance)**: Displays the current budget balance to the user.
+- **displayBudgetResetMessage()**: Notifies the user that the budget has been reset.
+- **displayBudgetSetMessage(double newBudget)**: Confirms that a new budget has been set to the specified value.
+- **displayDeleteAllMessage()**: Outputs a message confirming all entries have been deleted.
+- **displayEmptyListMessage()**: Notifies the user that the financial list is empty.
+- **displaySetBudgetMessage()**: Outputs a set budget message.
 - **displayWelcomeMessage()**: Outputs a startup message.
-- **displaySetBudgetMessage()**:  Outputs set budget message.
 - **getUserInput()**: Reads input from the user.
+- **showErrorMessage(String message)**: Displays a specific error message.
 - **showUnknownCommandMessage()**: Notifies the user of an unrecognized command.
-- **showErrorMessage(String message)**: Displays a specific error message.

 <ins>Usage Example</ins>